zunayed/gmail_arduino_notifier/README.md

 gmail_arduino_notifier
 ======================

-Sends a new mail alert serially to the arduino so you can light and led/move a servo
+Sends a new mail alert serially to the arduino so you can control anything connected to the arduino.
+I used it to connect a walk/don't walk sign.

 - Will require the feedparser & pyserial modules